Khaab Toot Jaatay Hain: Production

 The series is based on the book The Wastes of Times by Dr. Sajid Hussain which is about his memos about the events of Fall of Dhaka.
 The screenplay is written by famous poet and author Amjad Islam Amjad.
-The series marked his return on television as a writer after several years as he wrote claasic plays such as Waris and Dehleez for the television back in 1970s to 1990s.
+The series marked his return on television as a writer after several years as he wrote classic plays such as Waris and Dehleez for the television back in 1970s to 1990s.

 In September 2021, Bilal Ashraf announced that he will venture into production with his newly found "Behive Transmedia", a production house that he co-owns along with filmmaker and actor, Mohammed Ehteshamuddin.
 Thus, the series marks Ashraf's debut as a producer.
 It also marks Ehteshamuddin's return on television as a director after period-drama Aangan (2018) and as an actor after Yaqeen Ka Safar (2017).